supki/dotfiles/README.markdown

 ### Custom fonts

-This one is pretty easy: just need to add `<dir>/home/m/.nix-profile/share/fonts</dir>` after `<!-- Font directory list -->` in `/etc/fonts/fonts.conf`.
+This one is pretty easy: just need to add `<dir>/home/m/.nix-profile/share/fonts</dir>` after `<!-- Font directory list -->` in `/etc/fonts/fonts.conf` and then run `% fc-cache -fv`.
 Probably makes more sense to muck around with `~/.local/fonts` or whatever than polluting system-wide configuration, but I just didn't feel like it.